 Like your logo and color palette, it’s important to choose a font that sets the appropriate tone for your business.
 A futuristic, blocky font won’t go over well for a business in the wedding industry, and the dainty cursive script that suits that wedding business will be odd for a gym serving bodybuilders.
 Likewise, that cursive scrip from the wedding business may be difficult to read for the older customers at an assisted living facility.
 Fonts must meet the expectations and practical needs of your customers.

 Another consideration is whether you want to license the font or use a font that is free for commercial use.
 You do run the risk that other businesses will end up using the same popular, free font, however, if you’re a small or medium-sized business, using free fonts can save you some money — just be sure your free font really is free.
-DesignRoast.org has compiled a great list of websites that offer free commercial use fonts, and Canva offers a list of 50 free commercially licensed fonts to get you started.
+DesignRoast.org has compiled a great list of websites that offer free commercial use fonts, and Google Fonts offers 999 free licensed fonts to get you started.

 Once you know how your business’ words should look, it’s time to figure out how they should sound.
 Every writer has a voice, which is made up of the kinds of words the writer uses as well as their tone.
 Details like whether your business communications use contractions, short or more complex words, industry jargon or everyday language all matter.
 Think about your intended audience and how they communicate, as well as what’s authentic for your business.